 *More electives will be added as they become available.

-A new course being offered at the School of Arts & Sciences-Newark (SASN) this fall will introduce undergraduates to using Apple’s Swift programming language to create apps for the iPhone and iPad.
+Learn more about how undergraduates are using Apple’s Swift programming language to create apps for the iPhone and iPad.